yuanmingze/360OpticalFlow-TangentImages/README.md

 In this project root folder run `pip install -r requirements.txt` to install the dependency.

-Than run `python main.py` to estimate the 360° optical flow with demo data.
+- Run `python main.py` to estimate the 360° optical flow with demo data.

+- Run `test_replica360.py` to estimate the 360° optical flow on the whole Replica 360° dataset and quantitative evaluate the result.

 # 3. Datasets